anjami-a/SQL-SALES-PROJECT-/README.md

 # SQL-PROJECTS-
-A collection of my SQL files
+A collection of my SQL files for my LinkedIn Learning SLQ for Data Analysis Final Data Visualization Project.

 # Creating a Web-based Dashboard using Dash